-Crisis Cleanup connects disaster recovery organizations with the people who need help.
-We've already connected • 40,000+ volunteers from • 230+ organizations with • 10,000 families in • 15 states and • 17 disasters in • 4 countries, creating more than • $26 million in impact.
+Crisis Cleanup is a free, open source application that connects disaster recovery organizations with the people who need help.
+We've already connected • 40,000+ volunteers from • 230+ organizations with • 10,000 families in • 17 states and • 20 disasters in • 4 countries, creating more than • $26 million in impact.
 Join Crisis Cleanup.

 Crisis Cleanup was developed by and for field volunteers, team leaders, canvassers, and the people who work one-on-one with people whose homes have been affected by flood, tornadoes, earthquakes, wind, fire, or other disaster.
 Crisis Cleanup can respond to a new disaster the same day, permitting relief organizations to instantly coordinate efforts.